ydirson/guiltix/README.md

 Structural pros:
-* patches are actually the first-class citizens, which allows for collaboration and some understanding of history
+* patches are actually the first-class citizens, which allows for interoperability, collaboration and some understanding of history
 * handles any patch, not just a `git-format-patch` output (or is that actually a con?)